adamaze/esphome_volume_knob/README.md

 There are likely better ways to do everything that I did, but I'm happy that I actually got it all to work

+I currently have 4 of these around the house controlling volume for different sets of speakers, and they have been working pretty well!

 ## Goals
 Here were the goals I gave myself for a "complete" project:
 * Simple to set up